Naetion/Guides/README.md

 ## What is HJAELP?

 HJAELP is a decentralized, user-owned service marketplace that allows service providers to easily show, manage, and sell their skills.
 HJAELP's model allows providers to keep 100% of their earnings, and lets anyone find great services quickly and easily.
-HJAELP can keep take lower fees and create community ownership through the use of our blockchain token, HJAELPCOIN.
+HJAELP can take lower fees and create community ownership through the use of our blockchain token, HJAELPCOIN.

 !!!
 HJAELP means "help" in Danish.
 It's pronounced "yelp" :hugging_face: